Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     - Optional townless flag will limit purge to only residents who are not part of a town.
   - mysqldump
     - When your config has save & load set to mysql you can use this command to dump the mysql database to flatfile.
-  - database [save|load]
+  - database
-    - Saves or loads the database.
+    - [save|load] - Saves or loads the database.
+    - remove titles - Removes all titles and surnames from all residents.

 []()/townyworld